Why you should visit the Dominican Republic in 2023

-Holidays in the Dominican Republic are unlike anywhere else in the world.
+Why visit the Dominican Republic?
+Holidays here are unlike anywhere else in the world.
 A country where chefs dance, cleaners sing and very often you can hear ‘mañana’, putting off everything until later, is one of the ideal places to escape from the hustle and bustle and dive into the Caribbean Sea of the southern resort of La Romana.
 One of the best windsurfing in the world is in the north of Puerto Plata – (Cabarete, Playa Dorada).
 And if you like the Atlantic Ocean with its waves and sandy bottom, head to Punta Cana (Bavaro, Macao), where the best hotels on the island are located.

 1. The best beaches

 Almost 1,500 kilometers of the Dominican Republic’s coastline consists of gorgeous beaches, a third of which are considered the most beautiful in the world.
 White and soft sand with a light gleam plays in the sun, smoothly turning into the crystal-clear Caribbean Sea on one side and small palm thickets on the other.
 The beaches of the Dominican Republic are magnificent, and the view is breathtaking and unforgettable!

 The magical, as if painted water of the Atlantic Ocean fascinates, and the distant horizon line gives a feeling of freedom and isolation from the hustle and bustle.
 There are no sharks here, however lots of people still prefer a swimming pool.
 Wide white beaches with palm trees and umbrellas, caressing sun – all this looks like paradise, and you don’t want to return to reality.
 And also wonderful wedding ceremonies are arranged here!
 Barefoot, at sunset, with champagne and a company of loved ones – isn’t that kind of a wedding you dream about?